How do you know if an account is real or fake?

 Is it illegal to create a fake account?

-No, it is not illegal to create a fake account as long as that fake account is a parody account and not committing any other crime or breaking the terms of service.
+No. It's not illegal to create a fake account as long as it's a parody account and not committing a crime or breaking the terms of service.

 Can I report a fake account?